Placerville in El Dorado County, California — The American West (Pacific Coastal)

 Of Duty July 1, 1864

-Erected 1986 by El Dorado County Deputy Sheriff’s Association and Law Enforcement Associates.
+Erected 1986 by El Dorado County Deputy Sheriffs Association and Law Enforcement Associates.

 Topics.
 This historical marker is listed in these topic lists: Cemeteries & Burial Sites • Government & Politics • Law Enforcement • Settlements & Settlers • War, US Civil.
 A significant historical date for this entry is July 1, 1874.

 Location.
 38° 43.867′ N, 120° 48.467′ W. Marker is in Placerville, California, in El Dorado County.
-Marker can be reached from Bee Street.
+It can be reached from Bee Street.
 Marker and Gravesite of Joseph M. Staples are located at the Union Cemetery.
 Touch for map.
 Marker is in this post office area: Placerville CA 95667, United States of America.
 Touch for directions.

 Additional commentary.